Tuesday, November 29, 2016

 And not only was it hilarious, it's true.

-There are people in this world who are sold into sex trafficking and used over and over again until they die, orphans who die without food or medical care all over the world, children who watch their entire families be murdered in front of them, people who will start to death, people who will never have a home, food, or shelter.
+There are people in this world who are sold into sex trafficking and used over and over again until they die, orphans who die without food or medical care all over the world, children who watch their entire families be murdered in front of them, people who will starve to death, people who will never have a home, food, or shelter.
 Not to mention the people that get paralyzed in other countries and don't have the resources that I have.

 And yeah, it still sucks.
 But overall, it's a first-world problem.
 I often get sucked into the "Facebook comparison game," which I thought was silly.